apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 creating multiple iterators and iterating over them separately, may produce an unexpected series of values.

-While that statement leaves room for any behavior we learned that a clear distinction of behavior for root asynchronous sequences is beneficial; especially, when it comes to how transformation algorithms are applied on top.
+While that statement leaves room for any behavior, we learned that a clear distinction of behavior for root asynchronous sequences is beneficial; especially when it comes to how transformation algorithms are applied on top.

 ### Downstream consumer termination